taskurotta/taskurotta.org/_includes/md/getting-started.md

 @Worker annotation mark our interface as interface of Worker.
 This annotation has mandatory attributes which define name and version of our worker.
 By default name of worker equals the full name of interface and version as "1.0".
-Workers of different version can works at the same time for different processes whiout conflicts.
+Workers of different version can works at the same time for different processes with out conflicts.

 Implementation of our interface